sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 ```

 The first column on the left shows the sampling as a percentage of the total (i.e., 5%
-of the iterations completed, 10% of total iterations completed, etc.).
+of iterations completed, 10% of total iterations completed, etc.).
 Then, you have the
-acceptance proportions, which are close to 30% (this is the result of fine-tuning by `MCMCtree`,
+acceptance proportions, which are close to 30%.
+This number is the result of fine-tuning by `MCMCtree`,
 the blocks that you will see above this section:

 ```